alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       [ATTENTION]
-      routers store internal tables containing information about how to route traffic between lots of networks all around the world. usually home of office routers don't have very detailed routing tables.
+      routers store internal tables containing information about how to route traffic between lots of networks all around the world. usually home or office routers don't have very detailed routing tables.
 The purpose of these routers is to send traffic from inside of the network to the ISP router.

       --Core routers-- at ISPs have much more detailed routing tables, have to deal with much more traffic, and make decision about